 I have known of Walter’s work since I was a graduate student as my thesis was in an area which he did pioneering work.
 I met Walter years later due to our mutual interest in ultra-relativistic heavy ion collisions.
 Walter supported me for an Alexander von Humboldt prize at the University of Frankfurt, where I spent many happy months.

 I gave the roast at Walter’s 70’th birthday.
-The power point presentation and the pdf file contain the content of the talk.
+The pdf file contains the content of the talk.
 It was done in the Frankfurt Ratskeller.
 I got to consummate one of my outstanding ambitions, which was to lead a group of Germans in song, swinging a beer back and forth in time to the music.
 It was great fun as you can see by the photo.

 Please note the poem in the text.
 This was composed by both Alice and myself.
 I had originally thought I could steal some text from a German romantic, such as Goethe, but nothing fit the accomplishments and personality of Walter.